THE FOLLOWING MAY NOT BE REPRODUCED

 In cases where the lights are very limited, I will re-gel some of them during breaks so that at least the colours are more varied.
 If possible, I will refocus, or even reposition, some lights depending on the amount of break time available and how accessible those fixtures are.
 This adds great variety to a small show.
 I also feel that it showcases my professionalism and capabilities in a positive light when I take the time to make a small production appear to be much larger and more varied.

 As well, I simply love to do something with little or nothing.
 Such techniques give more bang for the buck for the clients (and their audiences), while forcing me to be more creative.
+Over the years, I have developed a forte of being able to do a lot with nothing -- and often under difficult circumstances.

 Isn't this awfully limiting given the level